The main theories of Jung

 Every wish immediately suggests its opposite.
 In order to have a concept of good, you must have a concept of bad.
 According to Jung, it is the opposition that creates the power (or libido) of the psyche.

 The energy created from the opposition is "given" to both sides equally.
-How the enery is dispersed depends on your attitude towards the wish that you didn't fulfill.
+How the energy is dispersed depends on your attitude towards the wish that you didn't fulfil.
 If you acknowledge it, face it, keep it available to the conscious mind, then the energy goes towards a general improvement of your psyche.
 You grow, in other words.

 But if you pretend that you never had that evil wish, if you deny and suppress it, the energy will go towards the development of a complex.
 A complex is a pattern of suppressed thoughts and feelings that cluster around a theme provided by some archetype.
 If a man denies his emotional side, his emotionality might find its way into the anima archetype.